 - Latissimus Dorsi tendon transfers.

-Subscapularis releases aims at lengthening subscapularis muscle by a Z shaped cut.
+Subscapularis release aims at lengthening of subscapularis muscle by a Z shaped cut.
 It can be carried out at almost any age.

 Latissimus Dorsi Tendon Transfers

 Latissimus Dorsi is cut half horizontally, pulled in part and attached the outside of the biceps.
 This procedure provides external rotation.